CjJordan/lp-template/template.md

 - Student Do ( 15 min )
 - Instructor Review ( 10 min )

+This layout is great for more difficult concepts.
+Begin by explaining a concept, then model the behavior as learners follow along in the "We Do", and finally allow learners to independently apply the new skill in the "Student Do".

 #### The Double Whammy
 - Instructor Do ( 10 min )